rschramm9/MOTUS_KIOSK/documentation/1_START_HERE.md

 The application is built in R-Studio using the R package "Shiny" (see: <https://shiny.rstudio.com/>) Shiny is an R package that makes it easy to build interactive web apps straight from R. You can host standalone apps on a webpage or build dashboards.
 When run on the local machine from a cmd line it will start a 'shiny server' on a local machine URL that you can point your browser to.

+### 2.0 - Create two user accounts

+Typically for a kiosk we would want to utilize two users accounts - one with administrator privileges and one non-administrator account.

+***While you may use any account name to get the project up-and-running - this and all other accompanying documentation assumes particular user accounts: "Admin" and "MOTUS_USER"***

+If you initially want to just see if you can get something running quickly you certainly can just install and run everything on your local account (if you have admin permissons).
+However to deploy either as a public kiosk or to a web server to you will certainly want to revisit these pages and 'harden' the system to be stable and secure.

+( If you need help creating user accounts and setting permissions on Windows platforms please see: SETUP_FOR_WINDOWS.md

+**2.1** - Create the Admin user account

+**2.2** - Create the MOTUS_USER user account

-#### 2.0 - Install R for your platform
+### 3.0 - Installing R for your platform

+***In this documentation the administrator account is assumed to be "Admin"***

 ##### Windows:

-Log in as administrator
+Log in as administrator.

-If not already installed (see: <https://www.r-project.org/>) - Download the installer to your downloads folder
+If R is not already installed (see: <https://www.r-project.org/>) - Download the installer for your platform to your downloads folder

 Double-click the installer.

-Make sure it says to install into "C:\Program Files\R\R-4.4.2" (or whatever your downloaded version is)
+Make sure it says to install into "C:\Program Files\R\R-4.4.2" (or whatever your current downloaded version is)

 You also may need to install Rtools to be able to rebuild/install R packages .
 See: https://cran.r-project.org/bin/windows/Rtools/

 **Other Operating systems:**